top of page

 There are a few strong reasons why a roof lantern is becoming a preferred option:

-• Light – They flood the space with natural daylight from above, which can lift mood, reduce artificial lighting and make a room feel larger.
+• Light – They flood the space with natural daylight from above, which can lift my mood, reduce artificial lighting, and make a room feel larger.

 • Architectural feature – A lantern isn’t just functional; it’s a design element.
 It can become a centerpiece in rooms such as kitchen extensions or living areas.

-• Value addition – A good quality lantern can enhance the appeal of the extension and increase the value of the property when done well.
+• Value addition – A good quality lantern can enhance the appeal of my extension and increase the value of my property when done well.

 • Better alternative to conservatories – As conservatories fall out of favour, more homeowners want solid, usable extensions with a flat roof plus a glazed top.
 Lanterns fill that gap.